 The Standpipe Model 7000-13 can easily be installed by one person in 3 to 4 hours (depending on soil conditions).
 Typical Standpipe installations call for a round hole 2 ft (0.6 m) deep with a 2 ft (0.6 m) diameter.
 The standpipe is placed in the hole and secured in place with concrete.

-The Standpipe is a good example of our goal to design equipment that provides long-lasting and reliable function while keeping installation, operation, and maintenance as quick and easy as possible.
-The current weatherproof Standpipe design is based on years of field experience of our engineers and technicians, and feedback from dozens of our client’s field technicians and system operators.
+The Standpipe provides long-lasting and reliable function while keeping installation, operation, and maintenance as quick and easy as possible.
+This weatherproof Standpipe design is based on years of field experience of our engineers and technicians, and feedback from dozens of our client’s field technicians and system operators.

 The standpipe includes a locking, quick disconnect top that can be attached or removed in seconds for easy top section connection.
 Three studs at the base of the top section drop into L shaped slots at the top of the standpipe and when the top section is rotated, it is secured into place.
 Then with the turn and removal of your key, your top section is secured from others removing it.
 Don’t worry about dropping a screw or wrench, a missing nut, or cross threading.